fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 ### `asyncCapture`

-Sets if the export process will wait for `CAPTURE_EXIT` event
+Is set if the export process waits for the `CAPTURE_EXIT` event

 _**Type:** bool_